anonymousResearcher24/CoReX/README.md

 ---
 ---

-## Running the Tool Manually Through the Plugin
+## Running the Tool Through the Plugin
 ### General guideline: Running with Main() method in Run
 Now, you can run CoReX through the main method in the run class (run as "Java Application").